 Constantiaberg, Mountain summit in Cape Peninsula, South Africa

-A weather radar installation at the peak is operated by the South African Weather Service to monitor meteorological conditions across the peninsula.
-This technical equipment plays an important role in regional weather forecasting for the Cape.
+A weather radar installation at the peak is operated by the South African Weather Service to track conditions across the peninsula.
+This makes Constantiaberg one of the few hiking summits in the country that also functions as an active node in the national forecasting network.

 The community of curious travelers